nuuuwan/news_lk3_data/README.md

 *2024-09-24 20:17:00* · [`adaderanalk`](https://www.adaderana.lk/news/102248/president-to-address-the-nation-tomorrow) · `en`

-President Anura Kumara Dissanayake will make a special statement while addressing the nation at 7.30 pm tomorrow (25 September).
+President Anura Kumara Dissanayake is expected to make a special statement while addressing the nation at 7.30 pm tomorrow (25 September), according to the Department of Government Information.

+Dissanayake, leader of the People’s Liberation Front (JVP) and the National People’s Power (NPP) alliance, won a landslide victory over the weekend by beating 38 other candidates and garnering over 5.6 million or 42.3 per cent of the votes.

+He was sworn into office on Monday after a landslide win in weekend presidential polls.

+During the election campaign, Dissanayake vowed to dissolve Parliament if he wins and call snap elections.
+The present Parliament’s five-year term ends in August next year.

 ◼️